" They worked very hard on my case and got me a very, very favorable outcome "

 • Familiarity with the law: A criminal defense lawyer is familiar with the laws throughout the country but on the state level as well.
 This can often help in your case.
 They also know about court procedures that may not be commonly known by the average layperson.

 • Save you time: Having a criminal defense attorney can help you to save both time and energy.
 Because this is what lawyers do for a living, they can spend precious time on your case and help to build you the possible defense.
 In contrast, if you were representing yourself, you would not have the time or resources to do so and would likely face problems like missing time from work and lost wages.
 A lawyer can also do all the legwork and deal with the red tape, such as in gathering evidence and speaking with witnesses.

 • Possibly get the charges reduced or dismissed: Criminal defense attorneys work with a team of investigators to determine the facts of each case.
 A lawyer can conduct this research before the charges are even filed against you and possibly get the charges either reduced or even dismissed by speaking with the prosecutor about the investigation they conducted.

 • Continuously monitor the status of your case: While the investigation is ongoing, a criminal defense lawyer can prove integral by continuously monitoring the status of your case.
 Criminal charges can take weeks, months or even years to be filed against you.
 Your attorney will stay on top of things and contact you regularly about the status of the case and inform you of any updates.

 If you have been accused of a crime, or even worse, arrested and actually charged, speaking with a criminal defense lawyer is absolutely essential.
-These are several of the best ways an attorney can help you.
+These are several of the ways an attorney can help you.